Frequently Asked Questions on Buying Gold

 1. When you call, a Rosland Capital representative explains how a Gold and Precious Metals IRA works, so you can decide if this option is right for you.

-2. If you’re interested, your representative will send you the necessary forms from Equity International, the IRA administrators, together with Rosland Capital's own customer agreement.
+2. If you’re interested, your representative will send you the necessary forms from Equity Institutional, the IRA administrators, together with Rosland Capital's own customer agreement.

 3. If you wish to proceed, and send in the signed and completed forms, your Rosland Capital representative will create an account for you and discuss with you various options for your IRA, including which coins qualify for inclusion.